Candida Martinelli's Italophile Site

 • more secure trade routes were acquired to the Indies,

-Today, many of the dishes reported in this 13th century Al-Andalus cookbook, are enjoyed by families in Andalucía, Sicily, Sardinia, and all the territories that formerly belonged to the Moorish monarchs, especially in Morocco.
+Today, many of the dishes reported in this 13th century Al-Andalus cookbook are enjoyed by families in Andalucía, Sicily, Sardinia, and all the territories that formerly belonged to the Moorish monarchs, especially in Morocco.
 The recipes for bread, actually, are common throughout Asia.
-The sausages and meat patties are common throughout these areas and beyond, but in this predominantly Muslim cookbook, none are made with pork, as is more common in today’s non-Muslim regions.
+The sausages and meat patties are common throughout these areas and beyond, but in this predominantly Muslim cookbook, none are made with pork.
+Pork is a common meat in today’s non-Muslim regions.
 But you will find goat, lamb and mutton recipes, along with lots of chicken, egg, eggplant and fish recipes that are very similar to recipes still used throughout Southern Europe, as well as Italian frittatas, fresh and dried pasta, and the calzone.

 • Pastries,